 GitLab CI Configuration:

 The only required environment variable is SEMGREP_APP_TOKEN for authentication.
-Optional variables, such as SEMGREP_BASELINE_REF, enable diff-aware scanning for faster PR feedback.
+Optional variables like SEMGREP_BASELINE_REF enable diff-aware scanning for faster PR feedback.

 Pull Request Comment and Merge Blocking Modes

-Semgrep offers two primary enforcement modes for security compliance at the PR level.
+Semgrep offers two primary enforcement modes for PR-level security compliance.

 Comment Mode posts informational comments without blocking PR merges.
 Findings appear as PR comments with severity, explanation, and remediation guidance.
-Developers can address findings before merging or defer to the security team review.
+Developers can address findings before merge or defer to security team review.

 Block Mode posts comments and prevents PR merges until issues are resolved.
 The CI job returns exit code 1 for blocking findings, failing the required check and preventing merge through branch protection rules.

 Exit code behavior when connected to Semgrep AppSec Platform in Block mode: 0 means no blocking findings detected (CI passes, merge allowed); 1 means blocking findings detected (CI fails, merge blocked).
-This behavior can be customized through AppSec Platform rule configuration or via command-line flags such as --no-suppress-errors.
+You can customize this behavior through AppSec Platform rule configuration or command-line flags such as --no-suppress-errors.

 Security Gate Configuration Strategies